-The Marches Centre of Manufacturing & Technology (MCMT) Heritage Course, delivered by In-Comm Training, works with leading national and international racing, touring, restoration, club associations and marque specialists to deliver the heritage engineers of the future.
+The Marches Centre of Manufacturing & Technology (MCMT) Heritage Course, delivered by In-Comm Training, works with leading restorers, race-preparation companies and marque specialists to deliver the heritage engineers of the future.

 Apprentices learn with MCMT one week in every four, on a block release programme, with the other three weeks spent with their employers.

 MCMT is rated as an "Outstanding Provider" by Ofsted.

 In addition to formal learning of the engineering principles involved, apprentices work in small groups, assessing, dismantling and rebuilding projects ranging from the 1920s through to the 1980s, becoming familiar with the range of components and systems commonly in use.

 We listen to employers and have been able to build in particular requirements to suit.
 For instance, the early emphasis on basic workshop skills and proficiency means that apprentices are quickly competent to carry out a variety of useful operations safely.